bambora/dev.bambora.com/source/mobile.md

 ### Setup and authentication

-Initially, the SDK connects to the SDK backend and sends in an API token.
-Based on that API token, the SDK backend identifies and authorizes the SDK.
+Initially, the SDK connects to the SDK backend and sends in your merchant account number.
+Based on that merchant ID, the SDK backend identifies and authorizes the SDK.
 The SDK then registers itself with the SDK backend.
 After these steps, credit card registration and payment functionality is enabled in the app.
+This is all handled for you, you just need to supply the merchant account number that you received when you signed up.

 ### Registering Credit cards

-The user needs to register his/her credit card in the app in order to make a purchase.
+When the payment window pops up and if it is the user's first time using the app, they will be requested to register his/her credit card in the app in order to make a purchase.
+If they have already registered a card they will not be presented with this and can move onto making a payment.

 Credit card registration can be done in two ways: